“How do I get fit and healthy?”

 “Why do my workout plans change to nothing?”

-There’s one huge mistake that we make with this whole “getting in shape and staying healthy” thing, and those questions above are a clue to the error.
+We’re going to solve these common questions right NOW.
+There’s one huge mistake that we make with this whole “getting in shape” thing, and those questions above are a clue to the error.
 Erasing this single mistake opens a whole new world of actually getting fit — and liking it.
 But what IS the mistake?

 Before I continue on to explain this breakthrough, however, let me introduce myself, and specifically my qualifications to write this.
 Yes, I’m a travel writer, middle school teacher, and mother of two young kiddos, but what I haven’t talked about much on this blog — until now — is the foundational role that exercise has had in my life.

 I’ve been working on this article for about 4 years, observing how my own fitness routines, frustrations, and benefits shifted over this extended time.
 I didn’t want to hit “publish” on this piece until I knew that the concept I’m about to explain could work and be sustainable in my own life, and that it could actually work for others.
 Now I know it can!
 So without further ado…

 Here is the fundamental mind-shift needed to fix our fitness: EXERCISE IS NOT A QUESTION.
 The mistake we make is that punctuation mark.
 Huh?
 Stick with me to get the massive path this concept opens.